Skip to content

 The closest comparable architecture in the published record is Letta (formerly MemGPT, Packer et al., 2023), which models the LLM as a virtual operating system with paged memory.
 Letta has not published a LongMemEval number under the post-MemGPT branding.

-Eight cognitive-memory mechanisms underlie the architecture (Ebbinghaus decay, reconsolidation, retrieval-induced forgetting, feeling-of-knowing, gist extraction, schema encoding, source confidence decay, emotion regulation) and are documented with primary-source citations in Cognitive Memory for AI Agents.
+Eight cognitive-memory mechanisms underlie the architecture (Ebbinghaus decay, reconsolidation, retrieval-induced forgetting, feeling-of-knowing, gist extraction, schema encoding, source confidence decay, emotion regulation) and are documented with primary-source citations in the AgentOS Cognitive Memory docs.

 Remaining headroom